imraaannn/Feedback-Skill/README.md

 # Feedback-Skill

 *What the user says*
-Hey Mycroft I would like to give feedback
+Hey Mycroft I would like to give feedback ,
-My name is
+My name is ,
-My number is
+My number is,
-The place is not good
+The place is not good,